NicholasRabbit/Data-Structure-and-Algorithm/Algorithms-in-C/Notes-of-Algorithms-in-C.md

 **(2) Reasoning of quick-union algorithm.**

-Why does "2" connect to "9" when a pair of "2, 3"?
+Why does "2" connect to "9" when there is a pair of "2, 3"?
 See [graphical representation.](./analyses_and_explanantion/reasoning of quick-union.pptx)

 Because "9" is the root of "3".
 If we want to know if any object connects "3", we should find its root and connect this root.